markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 * | By verifying this *link proof* packet, all nodes that originally transported the *link request* packet to the destination from the originator can now verify that the intended destination received the request and accepted it, and that the path they chose for forwarding the request was valid.
-    In sucessfully carrying out this verification, the transporting nodes marks the link as active.
+    In successfully carrying out this verification, the transporting nodes marks the link as active.
     An abstract bi-directional communication channel has now been established along a path in the network.

 * | When the source receives the *proof* , it will know unequivocally that a verified path has been